so-rose/convmlv/README.md

 	  --> If you run convmlv on the dng_<name> folder, you will reuse those DNGs - no need to redevelop!

 	-E<range>   FRAME_RANGE - Specify to process only this frame range.
-	  --> DNGs will still all be generated.
-Use -k to reuse a previous iteration to get past this!
+	  --> Use s and e appropriately to specify start and end.
 	  --> <range> must be written as <start>-<end>, indexed from 0 to (# of frames - 1).
 	  --> If you write a single number, only that frame will be developed.